What is SNMP?

 In the example above, the 1 is for ISO, the 3 for “identified organization”, the 6 for the American Department of Defense and down through the tree to the very last digit that addresses a specific “thing”, depending on the context.
 This thing is often a variable that identifies a metric specific to the device that is monitored.
 It can be the temperature of a processor, for instance, or the uptime of a host.

 Some subtrees are generic, others belong to specific organizations or companies and specify their product.
-Those are monitored by SNMP, making the OID vital for knowing what and where every device supporting SNMP is.
+Those are monitored by SNMP, which makes the OID vital for knowing what and where every device supporting SNMP is.
 Each vendor is free to specify their own subtrees, depending on their devices and what they do.

 These long series of numbers would be of scarce usefulness if it was not possible to retrieve what each number means.
 To do so, another piece of how SNMP works is used, the MIB (Management Information Base).